angular/angularfire/README.md

 ## Developer Guide

-AngularFire has a new tree-shakable API, however this is still under active development and documentation is in the works, so we suggest most developers stick with the Compatiability API for the time being.
+AngularFire has a new tree-shakable API, however, this is still under active development and documentation is in the works, so we suggest most developers stick with the Compatibility API for the time being.
 [See the v7 upgrade guide for more information.](docs/version-7-upgrade.md).

-This developer guide assumes you're using the Compatiability API (`@angular/fire/compat/*`).
+This developer guide assumes you're using the Compatibility API (`@angular/fire/compat/*`).

 ### Monitor usage of your application in production